ENCCS/documents-for-publications/bcpnnsim-poc-benchmark/dev.md

 machine learning

-## Please specify how does your project ensure ethical principles and addresses potential societal impacts associated with the development and deployment of AI technologies: Not sure
+## Please specify how does your project ensure ethical principles and addresses potential societal impacts associated with the development and deployment of AI technologies
 NEED INPUT

 # Submission details